 Primary Eye Exams

-Every adult should have his or her eyes examined at least every 2 years.
-Certain health conditions warrant yearly exams (such as diabetes or macular degeneration among others).
+Every adult should have his or her eyes examined every 2 years.
+Certain health conditions warrant yearly eye exams (such as diabetes or macular degeneration).

-Regular eye exams for adults are generally not covered by Saskatchewan Health unless there is financial need.
+Regular eye exams for adults are not covered by Saskatchewan Health unless there is financial need.
 The government has several programs in place including Supplemental Health, Family Health Benefits, Worker’s Compensation, and Senior’s Income Plan.
-It is your responsibility to tell the front desk staff if you believe you are elligible for any of these programs.
-If you bring your Saskatchewan Health card to the exam, your elligibility can be checked over the phone or online.
-Special billing and pre-approval may be required for some patients who are covered through Indian Affairs or DVA.
-Please mention if you are elligible when making an appointment and provide your Treaty number or Veteran number to ensure you have coverage for your exam.
+It is your responsibility to tell the front desk staff if you believe you are eligible for any of these programs.
+If you bring your Saskatchewan Health Card to the exam, your eligibility can be checked over the phone or online.
+Special billing and prior approval may be required for some patients who are covered through NIHB or DVA.
+Please mention if you are eligible when making an appointment and provide your Treaty Number or Veteran Number to ensure you have coverage for your exam.

 Children’s Eye Exams

-Children under 18 with a valid Saskatchwan Health card are covered for a full eye exam once per year.
+Children under 18 with a valid Saskatchewan Health Card are covered for a full eye exam once per year.
 Children should be seen between 6 and 9 months for the first exam.
 Kids can be seen sooner if problems are noticed.
 If a child is complaining about his or her eyes or vision, please contact the office.
 Exceptions can be made depending on the circumstance.